oracle/weblogic-kubernetes-operator/kubernetes/tutorial/README.md

 │   ├── pvc.yaml
 │   └── pv.yaml
 ├── domainHomeBuilder
+│   ├── wdt
+│   │   ├── build.sh
+│   │   ├── Dockerfile
+│   │   ├── generate.sh
+│   │   └── scripts
+│   │       ├── create-domain.sh
+│   │       ├── domain.properties
+│   │       ├── simple-topology-with-app.yaml
+│   │       └── simple-topology.yaml
+│   └── wlst
 │       ├── build.sh
 │       ├── Dockerfile
 │       ├── generate.sh
 │       └── scripts
 │           ├── create-domain.py
 │           └── create-domain.sh
 ├── domain.sh
+├── env.sh
 ├── ings
 │   └── voyager-ings.yaml
 ├── operator.sh
-├── README.md
 ├── setup.sh
-├── setup-v.sh
 ├── traefik.sh
 └── voyager.sh

-5 directories, 17 files
 ```

 An overview of what each of these does:
 - `domainHomeBuilder`: This folder contains one Dockfile, one WLST file and some shell scripts to create domain home.
+  - There are two subfolders: `wlst` and `wdt`.
+The former is to create domain with WLST and the later is to create domain with WDT.
+    This two folder has similar structure and files.

     - `build.sh`: To build a docker image with a domain home in it via calling `docker build`.
 The generated image name is `<domainName>-image` which will be used in domain-home-in-image case.
       `usage: ./build.sh domainName adminUser adminPwd`

     - `generate.sh`: To create a domain home on a host folder via calling `docker run`.
 And later this folder will be mounted via a PV and used in domain-home-on-pv case.
       `usage: ./generate.sh domainName adminUser adminPwd`

     - `Dockerfile`: Simple docker file to build a image with a domain home in it.

-  - `scripts/create-domain.py`: A python script which uses offline WLST to create a domain home.

-  - `scripts/create-domain.sh`: A simple shell wrapper to call create-domain.py.
+    - `scripts`: This folder contains the scripts and configuration files to create domain.

 - yaml files